katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

 ### Project goal

-With this project I am applying everything what I have learned so far during my Data Analytics course.
+With my final project I want to showcase what I have learned during my Data Analytics.

 **Objective:** <br>
-The goal of this project is to be able to predict if a credit card offer will be accepted by a specific customer or not based on specific variables.
-There are also other potential areas of opportunities that the bank wants to understand from the data.
+The goal of this project is to be able to build a function which recommends you more similar vegan snacks according to your taste and current preferences.
+To do so I am using the clustering algorithm k-means.
+The clusters are later analyzed

 ---------------------------------------------------------------------------------------------------------